Cavity Optomechanical Probe of Gravity Between Massive Mechanical Oscillators: Comparison with dynamic and static Gravity Sensing

 For the static gravity sensing, when $M_2$ is loaded on the second membrane but not driven, the situation is exactly the same as the undriven case in dynamic sensing, i.e., $t_{p,{\rm loaded}} = t_{p0}$.
 When $M_2$ is unloaded, the only change is the disappearance of the static gravitational effect on the natural frequency of oscillator 1, i.e., $\omega'_1 = \sqrt{\omega_1^2 - 2 G M_2 / d^3}$ reverts back to $\omega_1$.
 In this case, $t_{p,{\rm unloaded}}$ is given by

 where

 Under plausible experimental parameters, the differences in peak height, position, and peak width when $M_2$ is loaded compared to when $M_2$ is unloaded can be numerically determined, given by:

-From Eq.\eqref{eq:drivenvsundriven} and \eqref{eq:loadvsunload}, it is evident that compared to static gravity sensing, dynamic gravity sensing results in a much more pronounced variation in peak heights when gravitational driving is present compared to its absence.
-Specifically, this variation in the peak heights of the transmission spectra can be as large as $\Delta |t_p|^2_{\rm max} \approx 0.023$, which is observable within the precision limits of current instrumentation.
+From Eq.~\eqref{eq:drivenvsundriven} and \eqref{eq:loadvsunload}, it is evident that compared to static gravity sensing, dynamic gravity sensing results in a much more pronounced variation in peak heights when gravitational driving is present compared to its absence.